hedronvision/bazel-compile-commands-extractor/README.md

 `bazel run @hedron_compile_commands//:refresh_all -- --config=my_important_flags_or_toolchains --compilation_mode=dbg`

-##### 3. Often, though, you'll want to specify the output targets you care about and/or what flags they individually need.
+##### 3. Often, though, you'll want to specify the top-level, output targets you care about and/or what flags they individually need.
 This avoids issues where some targets can't be built on their own; they need configuration on the command line or by a parent rule.
 An example of the latter is an android_library, which probably cannot be built independently of the android_binary that configures it.

-In that case, you can easily specify the top-level output targets you're working on and the flags needed to build them.
+In that case, you can easily specify the top-level, output targets you're working on and the flags needed to build them.

 Open a `BUILD` file—we'd recommend using (or creating) `//BUILD`—and add something like: